Approximating the Distribution of the Median and other Robust Estimators on Uncertain Data: Introduction

 However, many modern data sets are clearly not generated iid, rather each data element represents a separate object or a region of a more complex phenomenon.
 For instance, each data element may represent a distinct person in a population or an hourly temperature reading.
 Yet, this data can still be noisy; for instance, multiple GPS locational estimates of a person, or multiple temperature sensors in a city.
 The set of data elements may be noisy \emph{and} there may be multiple inconsistent readings of each element.
 To model this noise, the inconsistent readings can naturally be interpreted as a probability distribution.

 Given such locationally noisy, non-iid data sets, there are many unresolved and important analysis tasks ranging from classification to regression to summarization.
 In this paper, we initiate the study of robust estimators~\cite{DH83,Rou85} on locationally uncertain data.
 More precisely, we consider an input data set of size $n$, where each data point's location is described by a discrete probability distribution.
-We will assume these discrete distributions have a support of at most $k$ points in $\b{R}^d$; and for concreteness and simplicity we will focus on cases where each point has support described by exactly $k$ points, each are equally likely.
+We will assume these discrete distributions have a support of at most $k$ points in $\bb{R}^d$; and for concreteness and simplicity we will focus on cases where each point has support described by exactly $k$ points, each being equally likely.

-Although algorithms for locationally uncertain points have been studied in quite a few contexts over the last decade~\cite{CM08,LP09,JLP11,AHSYZ14,HL12,AESZ12,AAHPYZ13,ACTY09,ZLTZW12} (see Section \ref{sec:related}), few have directly addressed the problem of noise in the data.
+Although algorithms for locationally uncertain points have been studied in quite a few contexts over the last decade~\cite{CM08,LP09,JLP11,AHSYZ14,HL12,AESZ12,AAHPYZ13,ACTY09,ZLTZ09} (see more through discussion in full version~\cite{PT16}), few have directly addressed the problem of noise in the data.
 As the uncertainty is often the direct consequence of noise in the data collection process, this is a pressing concern.
-As such we initiate this study focusing on the most basic robust estimators: the median for data in $\b{R}^1$, and its generalization the $L_1$ median for data in $\b{R}^2$.
-Both estimators can be defined as the point $x^*$ which minimizes $x$ over $\cost(x,Q) = \frac{1}{|Q|} \sum_{q \in Q} \|q - x\|$ for a data set $Q$.
-Being robust refers to the fact that if less than $50\%$ of the data points (the outliers) are moved from the true distribution to some location infinitely far away, the estimator remains within the extent of the true distribution~\cite{RL91}.
+As such we initiate this study focusing on the most basic robust estimators: the median for data in $\bb{R}^1$, as well as its generalization the geometric median and the Tukey median for data in $\bb{R}^d$, defined in Section \ref{sec:prelim}.
+Being robust refers to the fact that the median and geometric medians have a \emph{breakdown point}s of 0.5, that is, if less than $50\%$ of the data points (the outliers) are moved from the true distribution to some location infinitely far away, the estimator remains within the extent of the true distribution~\cite{RL91}.
+The Tukey median has a breakdown point between $\frac{1}{d+1}$ and $\frac{1}{3}$ ~\cite{Alo06}.

-In this paper, we generalize the $L_1$ median to locationally uncertain data, where the outliers can occur not just among the $n$ data points, but also as part of the discrete distributions representing their possible locations.
+In this paper, we generalize the median (and other robust estimators) to locationally uncertain data, where the outliers can occur not just among the $n$ data points, but also as part of the discrete distributions representing their possible locations.